stephen-scheiman/ZocialBlendR/README.md

+# Project: ZocialBlendR

-# zocialBlendr
+# ZocialBlendR

 # Decription
-- Social Media Aggregator based on User Preferences
+- Social Media Aggregator.
+Based on User Preferences

-# Deployed URL
-- <"Link to be inserted here">

 # User Story
-As a user interested in diverse content,
+As a user interested in diverse content.
-I want to use a web application that aggregates content, So that I can easily find and explore interesting posts and videos.
+I want to use a web application that aggregates content that faciliates and explores interesting posts and videos.

-# Acceptance Criterias
+# Accptacance Criteria
+Given a user on the application homepage,
+When the user inputs their interests,
+Then the application should fetch and display popular Reddit posts related to the user's interests:

 - Given a user on the application homepage,
 - When the user inputs their interests,
-- Then the application should fetch and display popular Reddit posts related to the user's interests.
+- Then the application should fetch and display relevant YouTube videos   matching the user's interests.

-# Video Demo
-- "GIF link to be inserted here"
+- Given displayed content from both Reddit and YouTube,
+- When the user interacts with a post or video,

 # Technologies used:
 - Google Slides
-- Gitlab and Gitlab Project
-- Vs Code
-- HTML
+- Vs Code, HTML
-- JavaScript
 - CSS (Material UI)
+- API #1
+- API #2

-# General Breakdown of Team/Project Task Distribution:
+# Breakdown of Tasks:
-- Lead on Front End (HTML, CSS, JS) = Melissa
+Melissa Wright: Front End (HTML, CSS,JS)
-- Lead on Back End Configuration API (JS) = Stephen
-- Lead on Quality Assurance (Proj.Mgt) = Jonathan Campos
+Stephen Scheineman: Backend API fetch/response Jonathan Campos: Quality assurance

 # Challenges
+Initial group composition changed.
+Level of Engagement/Participation varied from each member of the team.

+# Breakdown of Tasks:
+Creating main repository.
+Creating project board.
+Importing APIs
+Importing CSS/Material UI.
+Delegate responsibilities to three team members.

+# Challenges
 - Initial group composition changed
-- TBD ..
+- Level of Engagement/Participation varied from each member of the team